-Society & Economy Partnership with the City of Toronto and other municipal governments and community partners to build additional resiliency into the YMCA of Greater Toronto and expand our role as a provider of emergency response centres.
+Society & Economy Partnership with the City of Toronto and other municipal and community partners to build additional resiliency into the YMCA of Greater Toronto and expand our role as a provider of emergency response centres.
 Learning from the roles played by the Alberta YMCA supporting those affected by the Fort McMurray wildfires, by the New York City YMCA after Hurricane Sandy and by Houston and Florida YMCAs after the 2017 hurricanes.
-Environment Solar panels and electric vehicle charging stations installed at some sites, with more under consideration.
-Green roof at Central YMCA and Cooper Koo Family YMCA and launch of a strategy for the Green Team. & Infrastructure Renewals and retrofits including HVAC renewal, lighting and controls retrofits, sub-metering and energy optimization, building automation system installation and upgrades, pool upgrades.
-Installation of resilient combined heat and power engines at five YMCA Health & Fitness Centres begun across the GTA to provide resilient backup power during times of acute climate shock and other emergencies.
-Health & Well-being Enriching and expanding natural playgrounds.
-Community Health Monitoring Framework launched.
-Improving community fitness and health through programming.
-Leadership & Strategy Low-carbon building material analysis supported by The Atmospheric Fund for future YMCAs led to sustainably-certified wood pool ceiling at the Vaughan Metropolitan Centre YMCA, to be opened in 2021.
-Camp and leadership programming including showcasing sustainability and organic urban farming at YMCA Cedar Glen.
+Environment Solar panels and electric vehicle charging stations installed at some sites, with more in procurement for installation in the coming years.
+Green roof at Central YMCA and Cooper Koo Family YMCA and launch of a strategy for the Green Team.
+Infrastructure Renewals and retrofits including HVAC renewal, lighting and controls retrofits, sub-metering and energy optimization, building automation system installation and upgrades, pool upgrades.
+Health Enriching and expanding natural playgrounds. & Well-Being Community Health Monitoring Framework launched.
+Well Beilig Improving community fitness and health through programming.
+Leadership & Low-carbon building material analysis supported by The Atmospheric Fund for future YMCAs led to sustainably-certified wood pool ceiling at The Y at the David Braley Vaughan Centre under constuction in 2021-2022.
+Strategy Camp and leadership programming including showcasing sustainability and organic urban farming at YMCA Cedar Glen.